i.

 speller and offers the young scholars an eleventh hour

-remember there’s an ear
+pneumatic [sic] device remember there’s an ear in your heart

 flushed i pounce on the lapse